rails-girls-summer-of-code/summer-of-code/students/application.md

 <ul>
 <li> who are involved with, or have attended one or more workshops organized by communities like Rails Girls, Railsbridge, Black Girls Code, PyLadies, or similar initiatives</li>
 <li>with at least a year’s experience of continuous learning, i.e. people who have significantly expanded their programming skills in a study group, or independently, by working on a suitable project.
 We will ask for coding examples</li>
-<li>who can spend 3 months (July to September 2020) working full-time on their Open Source project of choice</li>
+<li>who can spend 3 months (July to September 2020) working full- or part-time on their Open Source project of choice</li>
 <li>who are proficient (spoken and written) in English.
 You will be communicating with several people from different countries, writing daily logs and blog posts, and English is our common language of communication</li>
 <li>who have never participated in our program as a sponsored team before</li>
 </ul>

 You do not have to be a University student or graduate to apply.
 We expect most applicants will be aged 18 or over but there is no upper age limit.

+The definition of full-time is for student teams to work roughly 40 hours on their projects each week.
+Part-time teams would commit about half that, at 20 hours a week, but would be a little more flexible depending on the jobs involved in the project, their availability and other responsibilities.

 <h3 id="stipend">How much is the scholarship?</h3>